awpala/my-omscs-notes/cs-6200/08-P3L2-memory-management.md

   * One way in which migration can be implemented is as though repeated checkpoints are performed in a fast loop until ultimately there is such a dirtied state from the process that something like the **pause-and-copy** approach becomes acceptable (or otherwise unavoidable at that point due to lack of a suitable alternative, inasmuch as the process has dirtied enough pages to warrant stopping the process in order to copy the remaining contents).

 ## 23. Checkpointing Quiz and Answers

+Choose which of the endings correctly completes the following statement: "*The more frequently you checkpoint, ...*."
+  * the more state you will checkpoint
+  * the higher the overheads of the checkpointing process
+  * the faster you will be able to recover from a fault
+  * all of the above
+    * `CORRECT`

+***Explanation***:
+  * "*the more state you will checkpoint*" - This is true, because with more frequent checkpointing, it is more likely this will catch every single one of the references of the write updates to a particular page.
+Spreading out the checkpoints over time in this manner, consequently it is possible there will be repeated write operations to a particular page that will appear as a "single" dirty page, thereby amortizing the checkpointing cost over multiple writes.
+With frequent checkpointing, both the amount of state stored per checkpoint and the associated overheads of the process will therefore be higher than if checkpointing less frequently.
+  * *the higher the overheads of the checkpointing process* - This is self-evident; the more frequently you checkpoint, the higher the overhead will be.
+Furthermore, with frequent checkpoints, it is more likely to capture every single write operation to a particular page; therefore, by spreading out the checkpoints in this manner, it is more probable that a single page will be written multiple times (i.e., dirtied multiple times).
+  * "*the faster you will be able to recover from a fault*" - This is true, because with a frequent checkpoint, you will have a relatively recent checkpoint compared to the point of execution when the fault occurred.
+Therefore, it will be necessary to replay (i.e., re-execute) the process's execution for a smaller amount of time.

+Therefore, there is a **trade-off** between fast recovery from a fault vs. added overhead to perform more frequent checkpointing.

+## 29. Lesson Summary

+To summarize, this lecture examined virtual and physical memory management mechanisms in operating systems.

+It should now be apparent what are the data structures, mechanisms, and hardware-level support that the operating system relies on when it attempts to map the process's address space (which uses virtual memory) onto the underlying physical memory (i.e., **virtual memory** ***abstracts*** a process's view of **physical memory**).
+This involves:
+  * **pages** and **segments**
+  * address translation
+  * page allocation
+  * page replacement algorithms

+The lecture also examined how these memory management mechanisms (which are part of the operating system) can be used by some higher level services (e.g., **allocation**, **replacement** strategies, and **checkpointing**).